Reading Time: 7 minutes

 Rue des Belles-Filles, Cabernet Franc, 2013

 From Switzerland’s largest wine-producing municipality Satigny in the canton of Geneva.
 The name Rue des Belles-Filles means “street of the beautiful girls”.
-This wine pulls us in at first with an upbeat aroma reminiscent of red cherry, clay, and fresh green vegetable.
+This wine pulls us in at first with an upbeat bouquet reminiscent of red cherry, clay, and fresh green vegetable.
 On the palate, it appears a tad thin and exhibits more earthy and green characters than fruit.
 Be patient, let it open up, and pair it with some food and it’ll reward you slowly.

 Giubiasco, Monte Carasso, Merlot Ticino, 2009

 Matt’s favorite red wine of the evening.
 A Merlot that bears the Ticino DOC.
 It benefits from being the most mature wine among the reds.
 The nose shows tertiary notes of tomato, alpine herbs, and dried spices, accompanied by black cherry and just the right touch of smokiness from the oak.
 A wine that tastes great on its own, without any distraction from food.
 This wine is a hot favorite of the evening.